Gaskets, Seals, O-Rings & Elastomer Components calculator

 • Use it when quality, incoming inspection, or production needs a quick Shore A durometer pass/fail check for rubber sheets, molded seals, O-rings, gaskets, or custom elastomer parts.

-• Checks whether hardness is inside the allowed durometer window and shows margin to the nearest limit.
+• It reports whether the measured durometer is inside the lower-to-upper window and the nearest distance from the reading to a limit.

 Formula used